 - Made in the USA

-It’s a non abrasive formula that’s safe to use as many times as you wish for a deep shine and long lasting protection.
+It’s a non abrasive formula that’s safe to use as many times as you wish and provides a deep shine and long lasting protection.
 It’s a great all-rounder that offers excellent value for money and has the benefit of being a cleaner wax.Check it Out